HISTORY OF THE 40 MARTYRS OF SEBASTE

 The next morning the commander was infuriated by the turn of events and those who survived had their legs broken and were carried away by cart.
 One young boy remained alive.
 His mother pleaded with him to persevere and carried him until he died, after which she placed his body on the cart.
 The 40 were all cast dead or alive into the fire.

-The 40 Martyrs of Sebaste are venerated by the Eastern Orthodox, Oriental Orthodox, Eastern Catholic, and Roman Catholic Churches on March 10 in the West, and March 9 in the East.
+The 40 Martyrs of Sebaste are venerated by the Eastern Orthodox, Oriental Orthodox, Eastern Catholic, and Roman Catholic Churches on March 10 in the post-1970 Western calendar, and March 9 in the East.

 In Romania and Moldova, a traditional dessert pastry is made only once a year, on this date to commemorate the Feast of the 40 Martyrs.
 The pastry is called mucenici, the Romanian word for martyr.
 Coinciding with the beginning of the agricultural year, Romanians bake these pastries, clean their houses, and burn their garbage outside to bring the warmth outdoors.